EightBitBoy/grafie/README.md

 The Gradle plugin "Grafie" symmetrically encrypts files containing secrets using a single password, it is the only thing every developer or CI server must know.
 Encrypted files are added to the repository and versioned while the original cleartext versions of those files are added to a repository's ignore list.
 Whenever someone clones the repository and builds the project cleartext files are decrypted from the encrypted files.

 The encryption happens with the AES algorithm.
 A 128 bit key is used which is derived from the SHA-256 hash of a user-provided password with an arbitrary length.
+The encrypted binary information is stored as Base64 encoding.

 ## Include Grafie in your project
 Add Grafie to your ```build.gradle``` file.